Skip to main content

 DiamondDecision nodeConditional logic in flowcharts and sequence diagrams only.
 Not used in architecture or context diagrams.

-Ellipse or labeled group boundaryBoundary / zoneOperator-controlled boundaries such as "Data indexer operator stack" in the data-serving diagram.
-Use Gray 700 outline, sentence-case label at top.
+Labeled group boundary rectangleBoundary or zoneOperator-controlled boundaries such as Data indexer operator stack in the data-serving diagram.
+Use Gray 700 outline, sentence-case label at top-left, outside any node.

 Color and emphasis

-• Primary elements: Black fill, white label text.
+• Primary elements: Black fill, white label.

 • Secondary elements: Gray 500 fill, white label text.